ringcentral/integration-blog/_posts/2019-03-05-build-firefox-extension-with-ringcentral-embeddable.md

 }
 ```

-You can get full google client codes in here.
+You can get full google client code in here.
 Firstly, we register authorize path when we register service.
 Then we build a message listener to response authorize request.

 ### Integrate Google contacts into widget

-Add following codes into background.js
+Add following code into background.js

 ```js
 chrome.runtime.onMessage.addListener(function(request, sender, sendResponse) {